tlee753/tlee753.github.io/_pages/angel-non-profit.md

 ---

-Simple non-profit idea to aid in the contribution of ideas, resources, and funding to the improvement of the world. :)
+Simple non-profit idea to aid in the contribution of ideas, resources, and funding to the improvement of the world.
+I'm currently working on the backend, URL, IT resources, and account management features. :)

 <br>
 <a class="button" href="https://tlee753.com/angel/">